-A contractual right to receive, as a supplement to guaranteed benefits, additional benefits:

-- (a) that are likely to be a significant portion of the total contractual benefits; - (b) whose amount or timing is contractually at the discretion of the issuer; and - (c) that are contractually based on: - the performance of a specified pool of contracts or a specified type of contract; - (ii) realised and/or unrealised investment returns on a specified pool of assets held by the issuer; or - (iii) the profit or loss of the company, fund or other entity that issues the contract.
+cedant The policyholder under a reinsu contract. deposit component A contractual component that is not accounted for as a derivative under LKAS 39 and would be within the scope of LKAS 39 if it were a separate instrument. direct insurance contract An insurance contract that is not a reinsurance contract . discretionary participation feature A contractual right to receive, as a supplement to guaranteed benefits , additional benefits: (a) that are likely to be a significant portion of the total contractual benefits; (b) at the discretion of the issuer; and (c) (i) the performance of a specified pool of contracts or a specified type of contract; (ii) realised and/or unrealised investment returns on a specified pool of assets held by the issuer; or (iii) the profit or loss of the company, fund or other entity that issues the contract. fair value Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-fair value

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 (See SLFRS 13.)

-financial guarantee contract

-A contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due in accordance with the original or modified terms of a debt instrument.

-financial risk

-The risk of a possible future change in one or more of a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index or other variable, provided in the case of anon-financial variable that the variable is not specific to a party to the contract.
+financial guarantee contract A contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due in accordance with the original or modified terms of a debt instrument. financial risk The risk of a possible future change in one or more of a specified interest rate, financial instrument price, commodity price, foreign exchange rate, index of prices or rates, credit rating or credit index or other variable, provided in the case of anon-financial variable that the variable is not specific to a party to the contract. guaranteed benefits Payments or other benefits to which a particular policyholder or investor has an unconditional right that is not subject to the contractual discretion of the issuer. guaranteed element An obligation to pay guaranteed benefits , included in a contract that contains a discretionary participation feature . insurance asset An insurer's net contractual rights under an insurance contract . insurance contract A contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder.
+(See Appendix B for guidance on this definition.) insurance liability An insurer's net contractual obligations under an insurance contract . insurance risk Risk, other than financial risk , transferred from the holder of a contract to the issuer. insured event An uncertain future event that is covered by an insurance contract and creates insurance risk .

-guaranteed benefits

-Payments or other benefits to which a particular policyholder or investor has an unconditional right that is not subject to the contractual discretion of the issuer guaranteed element insurance asset insurance contract

-An obligation to pay guaranteed benefits, included in a contract that contains a discretionary participation feature.

-An insurer's net contractual rights under an insurance contract insurance liability insurance risk

-A contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder.
-(See Appendix B for guidance on this definition.)

-An insurer's net contractual obligations under an insurance contract.

-Risk, other than financial risk, transferred from the holder of a contract to the issuer.

-insured event

-An uncertain future event that is covered by an insurance contract and creates insurance risk.

-insurer The party that has an obligation under an

-insurance contract to compensate a

-policyholder if an insured event occurs.
+insurer The party that has an oblig ation under an insurance contract to comp ensate а policyholder if an insured event occurs. urs.

-liability adequacy test

-An assessment of whether the carrying amount

-of an insurance liability needs to be increased (or the carrying amount of related deferred acquisition costs or related intangible assets decreased), based on a review of future cash flows.

-policyholder A party that has a right to compensation under

-an insurance contract if an insured event

-occurs.

-reinsurance assets A cedant's net contractual rights under a

-reinsurance contract.

-reinsurance contract An insurance contract issued by one insurer issued by the cedant.

-(the reinsurer) to compensate another insurer (the cedant) for losses on one or more contracts reinsurer The party that has an obligation under a reinsurance contract to compensate a cedant if an insured event occurs unbundle Account for the components of a contract as if they were separate contracts.
+- liability adequacy test An assessment of whether the carrying amount of an insurance liability needs to be increased (or the carrying amount of related deferred acquisition costs or related intangible assets decreased), based on a review of future cash flows. - policyholder A party that has a right to compensation under an insurance contract if an insured event occurs. - reinsurance assets A cedant's net contractual rights under a reinsurance contract. - reinsurance contract An insurance contract issued by one insurer (the reinsurer) to compensate another insurer (the cedant) for losses on one or more contracts issued by the cedant. - reinsurerThe party that has an obligation under a reinsurance contract to compensate a cedant if an insured event occurs. - unbundle Account for the components of a contract as if they were separate contracts.